-The author behind SUP’s first DH publication on the merits of digital-born scholarship.
+The author of our first DH publication speaks to the merits of born-digital scholarship.

 Stanford University Press’s digital publishing initiative will revolutionize how humanities scholars work in web-based media.
 I make this bold and hopeful statement as the pilot author in the initiative, and therefore from the perspective of a practicing digital humanist.
 The term digital publishing conjures a variety of possibilities, the most familiar being blogs, electronic books, wikis, or online newspapers and journals.
 For the past two decades libraries and presses all over—including SUP—have undergone massive restructuring to accommodate these new media.
 When I reference SUP’s digital publishing initiative as revolutionary, therefore, I am not talking about any of these familiar formats.
 Scholars engaged in what has become known as the Digital Humanities (DH)—encompassing disciplines as wide-ranging as Literature, History, Cultural Studies, and Geography—have developed a track record of serious engagement with digital media to both formulate new disciplinary questions and to express new theses in compelling ways.